wacncontent/CustomizeTool/output/articles/app-service-web/sendgrid-dotnet-how-to-send-email.md

 Sending email requires that you supply your
 SendGrid account credentials (username and password) or SendGrid API Key.
 API Key is the preferred method.
 If you need details about how to configure API keys, please visit our [documentation](https://sendgrid.com/docs/Classroom/Send/api_keys.html)

-You may store these credentials via your Azure Management Portal by clicking CONFIGURE and adding the key/value pairs under "app settings".
+You may store these credentials via your Azure Portal by clicking CONFIGURE and adding the key/value pairs under "app settings".

  ![Azure app settings][azure_app_settings]